Experts call for immediate WHO reform after Ebola exposes failings

 The 2005 International Health Regulations were reviewed and changes recommended in 2011 after the 2009/2010 H1N1 flu pandemic, the panel said, but many countries have not acted on that review - a failure that made the Ebola response even worse.

-“Had the (2011) recommendations for revision...been implemented, the global community would have been in a far better position to face the Ebola crisis,” it said.
+“Had the recommendations for revision made in 2011 by the Review Committee in relation to Pandemic (H1N1) 2009 been implemented, the global community would have been in a far better position to face the Ebola crisis,” the report said.
+(Editing by Louise Ireland)

-Jeremy Farrar, the director of the Wellcome Trust global health charity who has previously called for a separate emergency response unit to be established within WHO, urged governments to support the panel’s recommendations.

-“It’s essential that this new body is accountable and can show leadership in the face of emerging health threats, with the authority and independence to act quickly when needed,” he said.
-“The support of the global community is also crucial if we are to avert another catastrophe on the scale of Ebola.”